-- Foundation Data This information is essential to all parts of invoice matching, including valid locations for invoices to be executed at, valid suppliers to receive invoices from, supplier addresses to send credits and debits based on invoice matching results, and more. - Item This information is essential to the invoice matching process as item information ensures that invoices being received are valid for the business.
-For example an item received on an invoice is carried by the client, is supplied by the supplier who sent the invoice, and is carried in the locations for which the item was received. - Purchase Orders Purchase Orders are used by Invoice Matching to facilitate the invoice matching process which is performed at the purchase order location level. - Shipments Shipment information is used by Invoice Matching to determine if a PO has been received yet, which affects the matching algorithm used by the AutoMatch batch program in Invoice Match. - Deals and Rebate Invoice Matching creates credit memos, debit memos, and credit requests based on deal and rebate information in RMS for processing by the financial (AP) system.
+- Foundation Data-This information is essential to all parts of invoice matching, including valid locations for invoices to be executed at, valid suppliers to receive invoices from, supplier addresses to send credits and debits based on invoice matching results, and more. - Item-This information is essential to the invoice matching process as item information ensures that invoices being received are valid for the business.
+For example an item received on an invoice is carried by the client, is supplied by the supplier who sent the invoice, and is carried in the locations for which the item was received. - Purchase Orders-Purchase Orders are used by Invoice Matching to facilitate the invoice matching process which is performed at the purchase order location level. - Shipments-Shipment information is used by Invoice Matching to determine if a PO has been received yet, which affects the matching algorithm used by the AutoMatch batch program in Invoice Match. - Deals and Rebate-Invoice Matching creates credit memos, debit memos, and credit requests based on deal and rebate information in RMS for processing by the financial (AP) system.
 This is performed by the ComplexDealUpload and FixedDealUpload batch processes that read from RMS staging tables.

-Staged Accounts Payable transactions: Accounts payable documents created in RMS for consignment invoices, Obligations invoices, customer entries invoices, payment transactions sent via ReSA, and Return to Vendor chargebacks (either debit memos or credit note requests) are staged to Invoice Matching staging tables in RMS and extracted using the batch EDIDLINV to be loaded as EDI documents into Invoice Matching.
+Staged Accounts Payable transactions-Accounts payable documents created in RMS for consignment invoices, Obligations invoices, customer entries invoices, payment transactions sent via ReSA, and Return to Vendor chargebacks (either debit memos or credit note requests) are staged to Invoice Matching staging tables in RMS and extracted using the batch EDIDLINV to be loaded as EDI documents into Invoice Matching.

-Invoice Matching provides to RMS/RTM/ReSA:
+Invoice Matching provides the following to RMS/RTM/ReSA:

-- Invoice Matching results for shipments Shipment records are updated with the invoice matching results from the invoice match process (this involves updating the match status and quantity matched of the shipments in question).
-The matching process is handled by the AutoMatch batch process in Invoice Matching, which attempts to match all invoices in ready-to-match, unresolved, or multi-unresolved status. - Receiver Cost Adjustments When invoice matching discrepancies are resolved via a Receiver Cost Adjustment, information is placed on a staging table in Invoice Matching for export to RMS to perform the cost adjustment on the affected purchase order and shipment.
-The ReasonCodeActionRollup batch in Invoice Matching is responsible for inserting these records on a staging table in Invoice Matching for export to RMS.
-A trigger on the Invoice Matching staging table completes the transaction by updating RMS with the cost adjustment information. - Receiver Unit Adjustments When invoice matching discrepancies are resolved via a Receiver Unit Adjustment information is placed on a staging table in Invoice Matching for export to RMS to perform the unit adjustment on the affected order and shipment.
-The ReasonCodeActionRollup batch in Invoice Matching is responsible for inserting these records on a staging table in Invoice Matching for export to RMS.
-A trigger on the Invoice Matching staging table completes the transaction by updating RMS with the unit adjustment information. - Closing unmatched shipments Invoice matching closes the invoice matching status for shipments in RMS after a set period of time (defined by the client in system options).
+- Invoice Matching results for shipments-Shipment records are updated with the invoice matching results from the invoice match process (this involves updating the match status and quantity matched of the shipments in question).
+The matching process is handled by the AutoMatch batch process in Invoice Matching, which attempts to match all invoices in ready-to-match, unresolved, or multi-unresolved status. - Receiver Cost Adjustments-When invoice matching discrepancies are resolved via a receiver cost adjustment, an API is executed.
+The API updates the purchase order, shipment, and potentially the item cost in RMS, depending on the reason code action used. - Receiver Unit Adjustments-When invoice matching discrepancies are resolved via a receiver unit adjustment, an API is executed.
+The API updates the purchase order and shipment in RMS to complete the transaction. - Closing unmatched shipments-Invoice matching closes the invoice matching status for shipments in RMS after a set period of time (defined by the client in system options).
 This updates the invoice matching status of the shipment on the shipment table in RMS.
 This process is managed by the ReceiptWriteOff batch program.